 - 4. What custody rights do unmarried parents have?

-- 5. Child custody and same-sex parents
+- 5. How about child custody and same-sex parents?

 - 6. Can I get custody if I am not the child’s parent?